tsnellgrove/dark_castle3/doc/to_do.md

 - in machines, should conditions and results just be key-value pairs in a dictionary?
 	- As opposed to needing 2 separate lists with identical indexes?
 - Can I just set descript_key for Note in mk_def_pkl() with setter rather than whole dynamic_dict?
+TBD: what should happen if Burt tries to take the axe from a living goblin? (general case)
+TBD: auto_static_behavior for goblin? (e.g. "the goblin is eyeing you coldly") each turn - maybe should be a standard function??

 *** NEW PUZZLE IDEAS ***